Faculty: Faculty of Engineering

-The Power Networks Demonstration Centre (PNDC), part of the University of Strathclyde (Times Higher Education Awards University of the Year 2019 and Scottish University of the Year 2020), wishes to appoint a R&D Engineer (Whole Energy Systems) to our team to research, develop, test and demonstrate whole energy system solutions – those that span or can impact upon more than one sector of the energy system (electricity, heat, transport).
-Particular focus for this role is low carbon heating and/or hydrogen-based energy systems.
-By bringing our expertise to project teams and key stakeholders, we aim to accelerate innovation and de-risk effective deployment and integration of new innovations and drive them towards business-as-usual within the net-zero energy system of the future.
+The Power Networks Demonstration Centre (PNDC), part of the University of Strathclyde (Times Higher Education Awards University of the Year 2019 and Scottish University of the Year 2020), wishes to appoint a Lead R&D Engineer (Whole Energy Systems) to inspire our innovation activities focussed on the development, realisation and integration of whole energy system solutions (electricity, heat, transport).
+By bringing your expertise to our project teams and key stakeholders, our aim is to accelerate innovation and de-risk the deployment and integration of new technology and business models, ultimately deploying them within the net-zero energy system of the future.

-Opportunities for innovation are extensive, through the strong working relationship and routes to market afforded by the PNDC’s industry members and commercial engagements.
-This will be supplemented with collaborative opportunities with other research and industry teams in the UK and abroad.
+Opportunities for innovation are extensive, through the strong working relationship and routes to market afforded by PNDC’s industry members and collaborative opportunities with other research and industry teams in the UK and abroad.

-The PNDC offers a dynamic and varied environment, providing the opportunity to be involved in leading edge work within the energy sector.
-As part of the University of Strathclyde, the PNDC can offer a wide range of benefits to the post holder, including a generous holiday entitlement, pension scheme, and discounts to the state-of-the-art Strathclyde Sport gym and leisure facilities.
-The University also currently holds a Bronze Athena SWAN award, recognising our commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.
+PNDC offers a dynamic and varied environment,providing the opportunity to be involved in leading edge work within the energy sector.
+As part of the University of Strathclyde, PNDC can offer a wide range of benefits to the post holder, including a generous holiday entitlement, pension scheme, and discounts to the state-of-the-art Strathclyde Sport gym and leisure facilities.
+The University also currently holds a Bronze Athena SWAN award recognising our commitment to advancing women's careers in science, technology,engineering, maths and medicine (STEMM)employment in academia.

-• Be able to apply this knowledge in a highly practical environment, have experience of working on research and development projects in collaboration with industry or in an industrial context, and you will have good technical writing ability and strong communication skills
+- Be able to apply this knowledge in a highly practical environment, have experience of leading the delivery of research and development projects in collaboration with industry or in an industrial context, and have strong leadership and communication skills

-• Be a self-starter, and able to plan and conduct individual research and knowledge exchange activities with minimal supervision, as well as generate new ideas and concepts, with the capacity to work in a dynamically changing team environment.
+- Be a self-starter, and be able to plan, conduct and co-ordinate research and knowledge exchange activities with minimal supervision, as well as generate new ideas and concepts, with the capacity to work in a dynamically changing team environment